Further Skills for Bricklaying

 Topic Overview

-The NOCN Level 1 Certificate in Bricklaying introduces you to the fundamental skills and knowledge required to start a career in bricklaying.
-This qualification covers essential techniques such as setting out, mixing mortar, laying bricks to a line, and constructing basic brick structures like walls and piers.
-It is designed for beginners with no prior experience, providing a solid foundation for progression to Level 2.
+The NOCN Level 1 Extended Certificate in Bricklaying introduces you to the fundamental skills and knowledge required to start a career in bricklaying within the construction industry.
+This qualification covers essential techniques such as mixing mortar, laying bricks to a line, constructing basic brickwork structures, and understanding health and safety practices on site.
+It is designed for beginners with no prior experience, providing a solid foundation for progression to Level 2 qualifications or an apprenticeship.

 Key Concepts